Frequently Asked Questions About Natural Stone and Tiles

 Do I need to seal my tiles?

-Natural stone should be sealed with a penetrating (impregnating) sealer to help reduce absorption and simplify maintenance.
-Porcelain and ceramic typically do not require sealing, though some installers choose to seal grout lines.
-Sealer type and reapplication schedule depends on material, finish, and location—follow installer guidance and sealer manufacturer instructions.
+Natural stone should be sealed with a penetrating or impregnating sealer to help reduce absorption and simplify maintenance.
+Porcelain and ceramic typically do not require sealing, although some installers choose to seal grout lines.
+Sealer type and reapplication schedule depend on the material, finish, location, and use.
+Always follow installer guidance and the sealer manufacturer’s instructions.

 Do I need to seal Zellige?

-Sealing depends on the application and installer preference.
-In many cases—especially wet areas (showers), high-splash backsplashes, or heavy-use zones—sealing may be recommended to simplify maintenance.
-Always follow installer guidance and sealer manufacturer instructions.
+Sealing Zellige depends on the application, grout choice, glaze, and installer preference.
+In wet areas, high-splash backsplashes, showers, or heavy-use zones, sealing may be recommended to simplify maintenance.
+Always follow your installer’s guidance and the sealer manufacturer’s instructions.

 How do I maintain a polished marble floor?

-Use a dust mop or soft vacuum regularly, clean with a pH-neutral stone cleaner, and avoid acidic products (like vinegar).
-Marble can etch from acids; sealing helps reduce absorption but doesn’t prevent etching.
-Follow installer care guidance for your specific finish and location.
+Use a dust mop or soft vacuum regularly, clean with a pH-neutral stone cleaner, and avoid acidic cleaners such as vinegar.
+Marble can etch from acids.
+Sealing helps reduce absorption but does not prevent etching.
+Use mats in wet areas and follow installer care guidance for your specific marble finish and location.

 Product Fit & Applications